Weloxowy/HotDesk/README.md

    ```

 ## Running the application
-Start the backend server HotDeskApp/Server using IIS Express or by running:
+Start the backend server HotDeskApp.Server using IIS Express or by running:
 ```
 dotnet run
 ```
 Frontend app should run automaticly.
 If cannot start the frontend application
-HotDeskApp/ClientApp using:
+hotdeskapp.client using:

 ```
 npm start